triinlutsoja/FlyTravel/README.md

 - Navigate to http://localhost:8080/Flights.html in your browser.
 When the page loads, the dropdowns will be populated automatically.
 - Option 1:
   - Select any filters and click on the "Search" button.
+PS!
+The departure date of the sample flights ranges form April 1st to April 5th 2025.
   - After form submission, the browser is redirected to SearchResults.html.
 - Option 1:
   - Select one flight from the "All flights" section, click on the "Continue" button at the bottom